pret/pokecrystal/FAQ.md

 ## How do I edit maps?

 For `asm` scripts, read [docs/map_scripts.md](docs/map_scripts.md).
 For `blk` layouts, try [crowdmap](crowdmap) or [Polished Map](polished-map).

+## How do I write new features?

+There are a number of special-purpose scripting languages used for different purposes, as described in [docs](docs/).
+For more general features, you'll need to code directly in assembly language.
+See [docs/assembly_language.md](docs/assembly_language.md).

 ## I need more help!